 • Carry a briefcase or folder that contains your interview materials.
 If you carry a briefcase, you may not wish to also carry a purse.

 • Suit should be a well-tailored pin-striped or plain wool single-breasted suit in navy or gray.

 • Ties should be tasteful color and design.
 The width of your tie should be between 2 ¾ and 3 ½ inches and should extend to your trouser belt.
-Do not wear a bow tie.

 • Wear a plain, light-colored long-sleeved shirt—white or light blue work well.